Emotions Flashcards: 15 Fun Ways to Use your Printable Emotion Cards!

 - Browse through the card deck and discuss the images with your child.
 Label and describe the feelings in each image.

-This is the most obvious way to use the cards.
+This is the most obvious way to use your feelings cards.

-You can take the opportunity to discuss different situations when any of you experienced that feeling.
+You can take the opportunity to discuss different situations when any of you have experienced those big emotions.

 - Emotions Poster

 Print them as a poster (don’t cut them into cards), and use them as emotions posters.

 You may display your poster(s) in your “calm down corner”, or use it as decoration in your child’s room.